prabhguron/1800_202510_BBY01/README.md

 ## Features

 Example:
-- Real-time weather updates for any city.
+- Real-time information about your items
 - Responsive design for desktop and mobile.
 - Displays temperature, humidity, and weather conditions.